How did we get here?

 2. Keep looking for ways forward

-Since that sunny April when we pitched our idea, we have been in a continual dialogue with any and all interested parties to build and maintain momentum.
-We’ve dealt with each hurdle practicality, learning as we go and trusting that we WILL find all the solutions we need.
+Since that sunny April day when we pitched our idea, a continual dialogue has been going on with any and all interested parties.
+We’ve rallied support and built momentum.
+We’ve dealt with each hurdle practically, learning as we go and trusting that we WILL find all the solutions we need.
 It’s been relentless, exhilarating and rewarding and each step has brought us closer to bringing our idea into being.
 All the while we’ve worked hard with one objective at the fore – to make the brewery fit the site and the project fit our budget without compromising the dream.

 3. Travel the country